-What to Expect as Your Little One Starts to Walk
+What to Expect as Your Baby or Toddler Learns to Walk

 The first thing to remember (based on my experience) is that there are actually a number of stages that lead up to your baby’s first steps.
 Knowing what the phases mean and how to help your baby through them is an adventure that you will both enjoy and treasure forever.